 You would think that those who settle are grateful for whatever they have.
 The opposite is actually true.

 Deep down in their souls they want so much more out of life, but for one reason or another–fear of rejection, consistent disappointment, lack of relationship with God–they lack the motivation to go for it.

-Instead of applying all that energy to complaining about what we don’t have, channel it toward your desires than will enable you to STOP settling!
+Instead of applying all that energy to complaining, channel it toward your desires than will enable you to STOP settling!

 It doesn’t have to be a big step; it just has to be in the direction of your goals.